 Basics, Brand, Benefit & Demo In Motion: A combination of your basics, brand, benefits, and demo in motion videos.

-Additionally, here are some key tips and best practices on how to improve videos to increase your ad’s user value:
+Additionally, here are some key tips and best practices on how to improve or fix videos to increase your ad’s user value:

 - The first 3 seconds really matter, so open strong with a visually stunning image or graphic.

 - Don’t rely on sound, but if it is important to deliver your message, be sure to emphasize it.

 - Use a clear and concise copy.
 Text overlaid on a video ad can help support your message.

 - Shorten the message.
 Viewers have a short attention span, so only make the message as long as it needs to be.